Friday 07 February 2020

 The first step is to contact one of the energy companies by phone or by completing one of the online forms to test eligibility.

 The company will then check your eligibility, as part of which you will be required to produce relevant documents, notably your income tax notice as well as utility bills as proof of address.

 Once you receive confirmation of eligibility, you can seek quotes for the work from a contractor.

 The contractor must have the required RGE accreditation, meaning they are approved to carry out the work.
 You can find a list of contractors with this accreditation at Trouver un Professionnel.

 To properly understand what is required a site visit by the contractor is really needed, so do not accept a quote without a visit from them.
 Unfortunately, one affect of the grant has been to increase prices so be vigilant.
 Ultimately, it is also all consumers who pay for it, in the form of higher prices for energy.

-They will need to know the size of the space, the age of the property, and the type of material and work required.
+The supplier/contractor will need to know the size of the space, the age of the property, and the type of material and work required.